Seek Wise Counsel!

 What Does It Mean To Seek Wise Counsel?

 In friendships, we seek wise counsel from each other.
-It is good to make yourself available to help a friend in need, but it sometimes can be a matter that can backfire.
+It is good to make yourself available to help a friend in need, but it can sometimes backfire.
 I went through a divorce many years ago and learned that asking friends to help us can sometimes be overwhelming and strain the friendship.

 Below are some ideas to consider when counseling a friend, acquaintance, or family member.
-Often it is very costly to see a counselor, so here are some things to consider when you guide each other.
-Talking about faith can threaten another person, but without God, you may put on a temporary bandage, but in the long run, their lives would not be transformed compared to if you invited God to be a part of the solution.
-I would suggest you talk it over with them to see if they would like to ask Christ into the counseling/helping formula.
-This approach may or may not be suitable for each person.
+Often, seeing a counselor is very costly, so here are some things to consider when you guide each other.
+Talking about faith can threaten another person, but you may put on a temporary bandage without God.
+In the long run, their lives would not be transformed as much as if you invited God into the solution.
+I suggest you talk to them about it to see if they would like to ask Christ to be included in the counseling/helping formula.
+This approach may not be suitable for everyone.
 But without God involved, at best, you could put a temporary bandage on any problem.

 Matthew 19:26 Jesus looked at them and said, “With man, this is impossible, but with God, all things are possible.”